Fixed versus adjustable loans

 Borrowers can choose a fixed-rate loan to lock in a low rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Northeast Bancorp of America, Inc. at (440) 234-9660 to discuss how we can help.
+People select these types of loans because interest rates are low and they wish to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Northeast Bancorp of America, Inc. at (440) 234-9660 to learn more.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest rates on ARMs are based on a federal index.
-A few of these are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, the interest for ARMs are based on an outside index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase over time.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans are best for people who will move before the initial lock expires.